dboyer12007/Project_3/README.md

 # Project_3 - Data Engineering

-# Top 500 Selling Albums Analysis
+# Rolling Stones Top 500 Albums of All Time

 ## Overview
-The Top Selling Albums Analysis projects aims to create a comprehensive and interactive dataset of the best selling albums of all time.
-We aim to clean, transform and load (ETL workflow) the data into a relational data (PostgreSQL).
+The Rolling Stones Top 500 Albums of All Time projects aims to create a comprehensive and interactive dataset of the greatest albums of all time ranked by Rolling Stones Magazine.
+We aim to extract, transform and load (ETL workflow) the data into a relational data (PostgreSQL).
 The project will show the music trends in terms on genre, artist, release year.

 ## Objective
 1. Extracting two datasets about top selling albums from Kaggle and MusicBrainz API.